jhuus/BriteKit/command-reference.md

   XCKEY=<key>.

 Options:
   --key TEXT              Xeno-Canto API key.
-  --name TEXT         Species name.  [required] --output DIRECTORY  Output directory.  [required] --max INTEGER       Maximum number of recordings to download.
-Default = 500.
+  --name TEXT             Species name.  [required] -o, --output DIRECTORY  Output directory.  [required] --max INTEGER           Maximum number of recordings to download.
+Default =
+                          500.
   --nolic                 Specify this flag to ignore the licence.
 By default,
                           exclude if licence is BY-NC-ND.
-  --sci               Specify this flag when using a scientific name rather than
+  --sci                   Specify this flag when using a scientific name rather
-                      a common name.
+                          than a common name.
   --seen                  Specify this flag to download only if animal-seen=yes.
   --help                  Show this message and exit.
 ```
 ### britekit youtube
 ```